Planned Upgrades

 The Optimal Budget is designed in response to the PREB’s request to submit an investment option that fully encompasses the total T&D system needs required to dramatically improve reliability and resiliency and help achieve the PREB’s reliability performance targets within 5 years.
 The Constrained Budget focuses on select T&D improvements implemented over a longer period of time in order to reduce the impact on customer rates.

-How is every dollar you pay on your electric bill divided?
+How is every dollar you pay in your electric bill divided?

 Frequently Asked Questions